vecorel/cli/README.md

 For the tests first run `pip install -r requirements-dev.txt` to install pytest.
 Then you can run `pytest` to execute the tests.

+All code is formatted with a specific ruff style, so all code looks the same.
+Code will be formatted automatically.
+Your pull-requests will be tested for compliance.
+Run `ruff check --fix && ruff format` to format your local code (or configure it in your IDE).
+Install the pre-commit hook with `pre-commit install`, so you never commit incorrectly formatted code.

 ### Implement a converter

 The following high-level description gives an idea how to implement a converter in fiboa CLI: